nf-core/atacseq/docs/output.md

 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

 ## Pipeline overview
 The pipeline is built using [Nextflow](https://www.nextflow.io/).
+See [main README.md](../README.md) for a condensed listing of the pipeline, and the bioinformatics tools used at each step.

+See [Illumina website](https://emea.illumina.com/science/sequencing-method-explorer/kits-and-arrays/atac-seq.html) for more information regarding the ATAC-seq protocol, and for an extensive list of publications.

+The directories listed below will be created in the output directory after the pipeline has finished.
+All paths are relative to the top-level results directory.

+## Library-level analysis

 The initial QC and alignments are performed at the library-level e.g. if the same library has been sequenced more than once to increase sequencing depth.
 This has the advantage of being able to assess each library individually, and the ability to process multiple libraries from the same sample in parallel.
-The alignments are subsequently merged at the replicate-level and the sample-level.
-The latter involves merging the alignments across all replicates from the same experimental condition.
-This can be useful to increase the coverage for peak-calling and for other analyses that require high sequencing depth such as [motif footprinting](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3959825/).
-See [main README.md](../README.md) for an overview of the pipeline, and the bioinformatics tools used at each step.

-See [Illumina website](https://emea.illumina.com/science/sequencing-method-explorer/kits-and-arrays/atac-seq.html) for more information regarding the ATAC-seq protocol, and for an extensive list of publications.

-## Library-level analysis

 ADD SOMETHING HERE!
-The following directories will be created in the output directory after the pipeline has finished.
-All paths are relative to the top-level results directory.

 1. **Raw read QC**